-Trading Post, Kansas, the first permanent white settlement in Linn County and one of the first in the state, is situated on the Marais des Cygnes River.
+Trading Post, Kansas, the first permanent white settlement in Linn County and one of the first in the state is situated on the Marais des Cygnes River.
 Though filled with history, the community is a ghost town today.

 When the Missourians warned the Free-State settlers to leave the county, Colonel James Montgomery raided Trading Post to break up Hamilton’s headquarters.
 They did not kill or harm anyone but poured out all the whiskey found in the store and warned the pro-slavery settlers to leave, saying that there was no room for both in the county.
-As a result of this raid, Hamilton led the party which committed the Marais des Cygnes Massacre on the morning of May 19, 1858.
+As a result of this raid, Hamilton led the party that committed the Marais des Cygnes Massacre on the morning of May 19, 1858.
 At this time, Hamilton and some 30 other men rode through the village, captured 11 free-state men, and marched them into a deep ravine where they opened fire upon them.
-Five of the men were killed, five were seriously injured, and one escaped unharmed.
+Five men were killed, five were seriously injured, and one escaped unharmed.

 The land was later sold to Brown’s friend Charles C. Hadsall, who agreed to let Brown occupy it for military purposes.
 Brown and his men withdrew at the end of the summer, leaving the fort to Hadsall, who later built a stone house adjoining the site of Brown’s fort.

 In October 1865, a townsite was platted just east of the site of the old trading post by the Montgomery Town Company.
 However, it was not successful and was soon abandoned.